TheButlah/ProjectMARS/README.md

-# VGG16
+# Layers
-VGG16 Implementation in TensorFlow.
-Generalized to 1D, 2D, and 3D convolutions.
+Layers is an implementation of a variety of Neural Network layers and other helper functions in TensorFlow.
+It is designed with an emphasis on being well documented, cleanly written, and as generalizable as possible to new network architectures.